 If you feel that you still need additional financial aid, you may apply for a Direct Loan.
-To be eligible for a loan you must be enrolled for at least 6 credit hours and have a GPA of 2.0 or higher.
+To be eligible for a loan you must be enrolled for at least 6 credit hours.
 You are also required to complete an Entrance Counseling Exam covering the basics of federal student loans.
 We must have the results of your FAFSA and you must be enrolled before we will process your loan application.
 Applications are due 30 days prior to the fee payment deadline.

 Your student loan will not be processed until you have:

 Remember to reapply for all financial aid (grants, scholarships, loans) each academic year.

 If you need assistance or would like to use one of the department’s laptops to complete any of these steps, please contact the Financial Aid Office at 740.389.4636 Ext 4113 or email email@example.com